Westerly is published twice a year in July and November.

 - Single inverted commas are used.

-- The name and contact details of the author, including postal address, should appear on a separate cover page.
+- The name and contact details of the author, including postal address, should be included in the relevant space within the submission portal.
 The title of the work should appear on every page of the document.
+Please do not include any identifying information on the submission document.

 - Contributions should be saved as a Word file or a .pdf file.